penguintrace/penguintrace.github.io/details.md

 This page provides some technical details of how penguinTrace is constructed.
 The main intention of penguinTrace is helping to provide a way to better understand how programs run at a low level.
-The developement was also used as an opportunity to better understand details of how programs run, interactions with the Linux kernel and how debuggers work.
+The development was also used as an opportunity to better understand details of how programs run, interactions with the Linux kernel and how debuggers work.